Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 11th-ranked team ERA among all league pitching staffs (4.02).
+- The Orioles' 4.01 team ERA ranks 10th among all league pitching staffs.

-- In his most recent time out on Sunday against the Arizona Diamondbacks, the right-hander tossed six innings, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Sunday, the right-hander threw 4 2/3 innings against the Arizona Diamondbacks, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.